jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 ## Requirements

-I use [Haskell Stack][stack] exclusively for managing GHC versions, installing packages, and building projects.
-Stack's goal is reproducible builds, which means that if two different people have the same code and both run `stack build`, they both get the same result.
-Since builds are reproducible, Stack can cache pretty aggressively to save time in the future[^recomp].
-I never have to invoke `ghc` or `cabal` manually; Stack handles everything.
+I use [Haskell Stack][stack] exclusively.
+Stack's goal is reproducible builds, which means that in general, things Just Work.

 I also use [Neovim][neovim], rather than normal Vim.
-Usually my justification for using it is more philosophical than technical, but with my Haskell setup it's actually a requirement (we'll see why further on).
-Neovim is quite stable, works as a drop-in replacement for Vim, yet brings new features[^logo].
+Usually, my justification is ideological rather than technical.
+This Haskell setup, however, requires Neovim.
+Fear not!
+Neovim is feature-packed and also very stable.
 I love Neovim, and I'll be writing more about why in a future post.

+By the way, new to Vim plugins?
+I happen to have [just the post for you][vim-as-an-ide]!

 <!-- TODO(jez): Update with link to Neovim post -->